gnilk/testrunner/README.md

 ### Test Execution
 The runner executes tests in the following order:
-1. test_main, always executed
+1. test_main, always executed (can be disabled via -G)
 2. library functions
    - library main (test_module)
    - any other library function (test_module_XYZ)
    - library exit (test_module_exit)
-3test_exit, always executed last
+3. test_exit, always executed last (also disabled via -G)

 The order of library functions can be controlled via the `-m` switch.
 Default is to test all modules (`-m -`) but it is possible to change the order like: `-m shared,-` this will first test the library `shared` before proceeding with all other modules.

 ### Pass/Fail distinction
-Each test case should return `kTR_Pass` if no error occured.
-It is possible to discard the return code (`-r`) and the test runner will deduce the result based on interface call's.
+Each test case should return `kTR_Pass` if no error occurred.
+It is possible to discard the return code (`-r`) and the test runner will deduce the result based on interface calls.

 The structure of the pass/fail output is:
-`marker, testcase, duration, result code, errros, assert failures`
+`marker, testcase, duration, result code, errrors, assert failures`

 *Example:*